 Common Questions About the Best Therapy Dog Breeds

-A lot of the following information overlaps with topics we already covered, but it’s organized more concisely to make it easier to absorb.
+Much of the following information overlap with topics we already covered, but it’s organized more concisely to make it easier to absorb.

 What breeds make the best emotional support dogs?